Landlord and Tenant

 Deeds of Variation

-Throughout the continuance of the lease, it may become apparent to either party that some of the terms should be changed without entering into an entirely new lease.
+During the lease, it may become apparent to either party that one or more of the terms should be changed without entering into an entirely new lease.

-This may concern payment terms, duration of the lease or the obligations of both parties.
-Regardless of this, care needs to be taken as certain types of variation can have the effect of terminating the lease and leading to the grant of a new lease, which is unlikely to be what the parties intend.
+This may concern the payment terms, the duration of the lease or any of the obligations of the parties.
+Whatever it may be, care needs to be taken as certain types of variation can have the effect of terminating the lease and leading to the grant of a new lease, which is unlikely to be what the parties intend.